-Then, you need skills in customer experience and marketing communications.
-Every interaction between the customer and the B2B CRM program is an opportunity.
-Solve problems.
-Educate or inform customers.
-Make customer lives better.
+Then, you need skills in customer experience.
+Every interaction between the customer and the B2B CRM program is an opportunity to make their lives better.
+To solve them problems, and educate and inform them.

-Look at all the communication skills like advertising, public relations and digital marketing we mentioned.
-It’s not just one skill you need.
-It’s a whole co-ordinated program of activities to drive awareness, consideration, trial and loyalty.
+You’d also pull on marketing communication skills like advertising, public relations and digital marketing.
+You need to understand how to brief and manage a co-ordinated activity program to drive awareness, consideration, trial and loyalty.

-Finally, there’s also a strong marketing technology aspect to running a B2B CRM program.
+Finally, you also need to understand how marketing technology works to run a B2B CRM program.

 Did the B2B CRM program work?